bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-02-02-newsletter.md

 - [Bitcoin Core #23201][] wallet: Allow users to specify input weights when funding a transaction FIXME:glozow (maybe also mention https://bitcoinops.org/en/newsletters/2022/01/26/#eclair-2113 )

-- [Eclair #2141][] More aggressive confirmation target when low on utxos FIXME:dongcarl (maybe also mention https://bitcoinops.org/en/newsletters/2022/01/26/#eclair-2113 )
+- [Eclair #2141][] improves the automatic fee bumping mechanism (previously covered in [Newsletter #184][news184 eclair auto bump]) by choosing a more aggressive confirmation target when the wallet is low on UTXOs.
+In such situations, it is important to have the fee bump transaction confirm quickly to preserve the wallet's UTXO count in case of further force-closes.
+More details on the anchor outputs-style fee bumping used by Eclair can be found [here][topic anchor outputs].

 - [BTCPay Server #3341][] Add configurable BOLT11Expiration for refunds (Fix #3281) FIXME:bitschmidty